bbauska/W3Cx-5of5/README.md

 32. }
 </pre>

-<h5>Now that we\'ve seen that we can include methods into objects, here is a better, more readable and more encapsulated version of our player object: {#now-that-weve-seen-that-we-can-include-methods-into-objects-here-is-a-better-more-readable-and-more-encapsulated-version-of-our-player-object .unnumbered}
+<h5>Now that we&apos;ve seen that we can include methods into objects, here is a better, more readable and more encapsulated version of our player object: {#now-that-weve-seen-that-we-can-include-methods-into-objects-here-is-a-better-more-readable-and-more-encapsulated-version-of-our-player-object .unnumbered}

 <pre>
 1.  var player = {